-On this small group guided wine, olive oil and honey tasting tour, taste up to 15 different wine varieties, sample extra virgin olive oil and honey from the local farmers, and take a behind-the-scenes look of the famous CAIR winery of Rhodes and the old factory in Fanes, operating nowadays as a museum.
+On this small group guided wine, olive oil and honey tasting tour, taste up to 10 different wine varieties, sample extra virgin olive oil and honey from the local farmers, and take a behind-the-scenes look of the famous local family winery of Rhodes.

 Winery in Rodos follows a tradition of 2,400 years!
 A story from those early days tells how the Cretans, jealous of Rodos’ fame for high quality wine, copied Rodian amphorae in an attempt to pass off their own wine as Rodian.